ninetteadhikari/trello-vuex/README.md

-# Trello app using Vue/Vuex
+# Trello app using Vue/Vuex and PouchDB/CouchDB

 ## About the project